 These were the faithful followers and disciples of Jesus from Galilee.
 They had come to Jerusalem along with many other women who along with them ministered to Jesus.
 But we should note that even though this awful event was happening humanly speaking, there were some bright spots.
 People did not understand that this Crucifixion of the Lord Jesus Christ was according to the express purpose of God the Father for He wanted to save men and women that came to Jesus.
-Their task at the Resurrection was to teach the nation that the Messiah had come and shed His blood to save men and women.
+The task of all the disciples after the Resurrection was to teach the nation that the Messiah had come and shed His blood to save men and women.
 Women therefore would have an important part to play in witnessing about Jesus.